 Health Justice Certificate

-Our health justice certificate program builds off a bachelor’s degree skills by preparing you to identify, investigate and address medical issues with a legal cause.
+Our health justice certificate program builds off bachelor degree skills by preparing you to identify, investigate, and address medical issues with a legal cause.
 A health justice certificate addresses income inequality, housing concerns, educational and employment hurdles, and problems involving immigrant, guardianship, and veteran status.

 Community Health Investment